MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/process-focused-solution-implementation-lifecycle.md

 Use your processes to collaborate and communicate with your testers, business users, and stakeholders as well.
 Use the process language and context to explain the test cases and criteria.
 Use the process outcomes and scenarios to review and approve the test results and feedback.

+> [!TIP]
+> When you use the Azure DevOps template for the business process catalog, sample test cases are included.
+We recommend that each level four pattern, or User story type work item in the Azure DevOps template, has at least one test case.
+Consider using automated regression tests for your most critical business processes.

 ## Prepare

 After you test and validate your solution, prepare for the go-live.
 Use your processes to guide your preparation activities, such as training, cutover, and support.

+### Training

 For **training**, use your processes to create and deliver your training materials and sessions.
-The process catalog helps you:
+The business process catalog helps you manage following tasks:

 - Collate and organize your training materials based on the process structure and hierarchy.
 - Guide your training sessions and activities based on the process flow and scenarios.